-So, is it enough then to just stop slouching and stand up straight?
+So is it enough then to just stop slouching and stand up straight?
 Certainly, it is important to be conscientious of posture in our daily activities.
-However, the postural faults which are most harmful are those that we are unaware of and those we can't control.
-Irregular spinal alignment causes these involuntary postural abnormalities.
-Such damaging spinal changes may result from traumatic events (i.e. slips and falls, athletic injuries, automobile accidents), or the spinal changes may develop gradually as a result of many micro-traumas and the use of inefficient body mechanics in the performance of daily routines (i.e. slouching at the computer, holding the phone between your shoulder and ear).
+However, the postural faults that are most harmful are those that we are unaware of and can't control, caused by irregular spinal alignment.
+Such damaging spinal changes may result from traumatic events such as slips and falls, athletic injuries and automobile accidents, or may develop gradually as a result of many micro-traumas and the use of inefficient body mechanics in the performance of such common daily routines as slouching at the computer or holding the phone between your shoulder and ear.